davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/docker.md

-Instead of pulling from the `nightly` tag as suggested, the Spring team highly recommends that you pull from the `latest` tag, which pulls a stable, production-ready {pivotal-gemfire-name} Docker image based on the latest {pivotal-gemfire-name} GA version.
+Instead of pulling from the `nightly` tag as suggested, the Spring team highly recommends that you pull from the `latest` tag, which pulls a stable, production-ready VMware GemFire Docker image based on the latest VMware GemFire GA version.

-2\) Verify that the {pivotal-gemfire-name} Docker image was downloaded and installed successfully:
+2\) Verify that the VMware GemFire Docker image was downloaded and installed successfully: